Scottsville and LeRoy Railroad: Construction

 Ties were laid with grooves cut into the top surfaces, to hold the oak timbers or stringers to keep them from spreading.
 On the stringers were spiked the narrow strips of oak, about one inch by three inches, which served for the tracks.
 No iron was used except at the highway crossings.
 It was the rails that eventually caused the most trouble and many accidents.
 The rails were never completely covered with iron and wore out rapidly, causing many derailments.
 Since the wood rails could not be securely spiked down, heavy loads forced the ends to spring up with such force as to penetrate the floors of the cars.

 Agreements were made with George Sheffer, Clark Hall, and William McKenzie, son of Donald McKenzie, to furnish the four by six green white oak timbers.
 (For estimate of the building of the railroad see Appendix No. 15.)

 Ebenezer Beck was one of the principal contractors on the road.
 William Cook was one of the grading contractors, and Jefferson Edmunds was the contractor for building the bridge over Oatka Creek at Mumford.

 The rail line from Scottsville to Caledonia ran approximately eight miles, with the tightest curve having a radius of 1,200 feet.
 Grades were mild, with the severest between Caledonia and Mumford at 36 feet per mile, or 1 in 147 (0.68%).

-The roadbed for the line was fairly easy to build and had neither high embankments nor deep cuts through rock, an excellent fortuity, given the lack of blasting materials.
-The bed averaged twelve feet in width, with cross-ties set at what is by today's standards an extraordinary interval of four feet.
+The roadbed for the line was fairly easy to build and had neither high embankments nor deep cuts through rock, which helped builders given the lack of available blasting materials.
+The bed averaged twelve feet in width, with cross-ties set an interval of four feet.
 The bridge across Oatka Creek was one hundred feet long and rested atop two masonry abutments and three piers.